Skip to main content

 Kapenta

-Small sardine-like fish, dried or fresh, that are a protein-rich staple from Lake Tanganyika and the Zambezi River.
-Usually fried crispy or cooked in tomato sauce.
-A crunchy, flavorful accompaniment to Nshima that's beloved across the country.
+Small sardine-like fish, sold dried or fresh, pulled from Lake Tanganyika and the Zambezi River.
+They are a cheap source of protein, fried until crisp or stewed in tomato sauce.
+Crunchy and full of flavour, they go on Nshima plates across the country.

 Vitumbuwa